nelvadas/microservices-with-openshift/lab1/README.md

 personnedb-1-zl6l1    1/1       Running     0          23h
 ```

-The personneapi-1-bmnfk is running but the configuration is not yet OK, you can see in application logs that the database connection is in Error.
+The *personneapi-1-bmnfk* pod  is running but the configuration is not yet fine,
+ you can see in pod logs that the application failed to open a database connection since the app pick the default application.properties
+embebed in the jar file.

 ```
 2017-11-27 23:20:16.916  INFO 1 --- [localhost:27017] org.mongodb.driver.cluster               : Exception in monitor thread while connecting to server localhost:27017
 com.mongodb.MongoSocketOpenException: Exception opening socket